Homeowner & Condo Associations

 Covenant and Restriction Violations

-Owners in associations must obey certain documents, which can include the Declaration (sometimes called the “Restrictions” or the “Covenants, Conditions and Restrictions”), the bylaws, and any association rules and regulations.
+Owners in associations must obey certain documents, which can include the Declaration (sometimes called the “Restrictions” or the “Covenants, Conditions, and Restrictions”), the bylaws, and any association rules and regulations.
 State law and the governing documents provide means for enforcing these provisions.
 In the event of a violation, our attorneys can advise on whether a rule is legally enforceable, steps necessary for a proper hearing, notice required to the homeowner, penalties that can be imposed, and legal remedies to enforce the covenants.

 Dues are the lifeblood of an association.
 Community associations are not designed to make money; they are designed to pay the bills.
 Associations basically act as escrow agents for collections by other entities—water, waste collection, electricity, landscaping.
 Funds collected are not kept by the association, but are forwarded to other parties, including the government.
 Unless associations can collect owed assessments, the association will owe debts but not have funds to cover them.
 Shortfalls can only be made up by not paying necessary obligations, charging paying homeowners higher amounts, or allowing the community’s common elements to deteriorate.
 As a result, associations must be vigilant about collecting association dues (also called "assessments").

 Law Firm Carolinas can advise on collections strategies, including what is and is not permitted by state and federal law.
-If more aggressive action is needed, we will take all steps permitted to collect past-due assessments, fines, and other charges, including sending a demand letter to the owner, filing a claim of lien, commencing foreclosure proceedings, and, if necessary, conducting a foreclosure sale.
+If more aggressive action is needed, we will take all steps permitted to collect past-due assessments, fines, and other charges, including sending a demand letter to the owner, filing a claim of lien, commencing foreclosure proceedings, and if necessary, conducting a foreclosure sale.
 While such steps may seem harsh, the prompt collection of assessments is necessary in order for associations to pay their obligations and avoid increasing assessments for members.

 HOAs and condos have all sorts of meetings—board meetings, membership meetings, committee meetings, and architectural review committee meetings.
-Board and membership meetings can be subject to numerous statutes as well as Robert’s Rules of Order Attorney Jim Slaughter has written two books on association meeting procedure, The Complete Idiot’s Guide to Parliamentary Procedure Fast-Track and Notes and Comments on Robert’s Rules, Fourth Edition.
-Black, Slaughter & Black attorneys can advise on all aspects of running effective, legal meetings, including the required meeting notice, proxies, motions and resolutions, quorum, the required vote for different issues, and drafting necessary documents for filing.
+Board and membership meetings can be subject to numerous statutes as well as Robert’s Rules of Order.
+Our attorneys can advise on all aspects of running effective, legal meetings, whether in-peson or virtual, including the required meeting notice, quorum, proxies, motions and resolutions, the required vote for different issues, and drafting necessary documents for filing.
+Law Firm Carolinas Jim Slaughter is past President of the American College of Parliamentary Lawyers and has written four books on association meeting procedure, including two updated for the lastest Robert's Rules of OrderRobert's Rules of Order Fast Track and Notes and Comments on Robert’s Rules, Fifth Edition

-Most North Carolina homeowner associations created on or after January 1, 1999 must follow the N.C.
+Most North Carolina homeowner associations created on or after January 1, 1999, must follow the N.C.
 Planned Community Act.
-Most North Carolina condominiums created on or after October 1, 1986 must follow the N.C.
+Most North Carolina condominiums created on or after October 1, 1986, must follow the N.C.
 Condominium Act.
 Even older associations must generally follow certain provisions of the Acts, such as those governing collection of assessments, fining owners for violations, and running meetings.
 Our firm's attorneys can advise on which statutes apply to your association, interpret the statutes with regards to your specific situation, and point out how recent court cases may impact the statutes.
 In addition, our attorneys can perform a governing document “audit” for compliance with the Acts and identify provisions of the governing documents that are out of compliance (and unenforceable or should be amended).

 North Carolina statutes require that every association notify owners on their website or each year of the right to request voluntary mediation for certain disputes.
-Partner Jim Slaughter has been a Certified Superior Court Mediator for over twenty years and mediated many cases to a successful resolution.
-Here's a review from Lawyers.com
+Partner Jim Slaughter has been a Certified Superior Court Mediator for over twenty years and has mediated many cases to a successful resolution.
+Here's a review from Lawyers.com:

 Jim served as a mediator in a highly contentious suit between homeowners and their HOA.
 The suit contained decades-old disputes and allegations.
 Jim was a superb mediator who genuinely cared about the outcome of this case.
 To say he was invested in helping the parties reach a compromise would be an understatement.
 I would recommend Jim as a mediator in the highest regard.